EternityForest/KaithemAutomation/README.md

 ![Editing an event](screenshots/edit-event.jpg)

 Almost the entire server state is maintained in RAM, and any changes you make to your code never touches the disk unless you explicitly save or configure auto-save.
-Even log files get buffered in RAM for a configurable duration before being saved.
-This allows experimentation without wearing out SD cards.

 Saving occurs transactionally, so a copy of the state of the server is made before changing the new one.
-The save formats for most things are simple text file with a YAML that can be hand edited if needed, and can be version controlled.
+The save formats for events and pages is just python code and HTML/markdown, making it easy to edit by hand.

 You can update systems by downloading and uploading events and pages as zip files(Grouped into "modules), making deployment easy.

 There's a built in realtime websocket-based log viewer to assist with debugging, and several features to make detecting intrusions and errors easier.

 ![Settings](screenshots/settings.jpg)

 Kaithem includes a library for common automation tasks such as file IO, timing, executing functions in the background, formatting numbers, and more, including a graphical lighting console and a mixing board supporting multiple soundcards!

 ![Lighting control](screenshots/lighting.jpg)

 Kaithem is still beta, but I've used it in production applications running for months at a time.

 It wasn't designed for any kind of safety-critical application, but it is meant to be reliable enough for most home and commercial applications.

 Installation
 ============